What You Need To Know

 Public Input is encouraged from the Application due date until Commissioners close the Public Input period.
 The end of the Public Input period must be 30 days before the Commission awards a license.

-The Commission awarded the Region B (Western Mass.) resort-casino license to MGM Springfield in June 2014.
-The Region A (Eastern Mass.) resort-casino license is scheduled to be awarded by September 2014.
-For Region C (Southeastern Mass.,) the Commission has received RFA-1 applications and has set a deadline of May 4, 2015 for additional materials for substantially complete RFA-1 appications.
+The Commission awarded the Region B (Western Mass.) resort-casino license to MGM Springfield in June 2014, and the Region A (Eastern Mass.) resort-casino license to Wynn MA, LLC in September 2014.
 The Commission awarded the single slots-parlor license on February 28, 2014.
 In each case, the Commission is adhering to a deliberative multi-step method consistent with its mission of ensuring a fair, transparent, and participatory process.
 A detailed timeline of the licensing process can be found here.

 Regulations governing the Phase 2 process are generally contained in sections 118.00 through 128.00.
 Find the regulations here.